FAIR-NHH/BSRI/README.md

 The R-configuration used for running the analysis is controlled by the R `renv` package (v 0.14.0), with the configuration of all packages documented in `renv.lock`, and the relevant configuration automatically loaded by the `.Rprofile`.

+The output from the analysis is saved in the repository in `graphs/` and `tables/`